robertwenquan/nyu-course-assignment/artificial-intelligence/Report.md

   * When one piece is selected, that piece will have highlighted background color.
 1. Step 2: Click the next cell you want to move
   * This is the first move, you can either proceed with a plain move or leaped move to a free cell.
-  * If your move is not legitimate, there will be notification one the screen
+  * If your move is not legitimate, there will be notification on the screen
   * If you would like to end at the first move, go to Step 4
   * If you would like to continue with leaped move, go to Step 3
 1. Step 3: Click the next cell if you still want to move